Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1preclass.md

 [6] [Ban in Hawaii on GMO Crops Is Ruled Invalid](https://www.wsj.com/articles/ban-in-hawaii-on-gmo-crops-is-ruled-invalid-1435713546)
 [7] [U.S. GMO food labeling bill passes Senate](https://www.reuters.com/article/us-usa-food-gmo-vote/u-s-gmo-food-labeling-bill-passes-senate-idUSKCN0ZO08N)
 ________________________________________________
+## Preclass for Wedensday

+There is no preclass for Wedensday Week-1.

 ## Preclass for Friday